 In most industries fans are known as “customers” or “consumers.”
 They are those that “consume” the products or services that businesses offer.
 In the music industry, consumers are those that attend your shows, purchase your recordings and help support you through word of mouth.
 In other words, fans.

 Building consumer loyalty, or fan loyalty, is incredibly important.
-Long term relationships with your fans encourage repeat concert attendance and music sales and in result, provide your career with longevity.
+Long term relationships with your fans encourage repeat concert attendance and music sales and in result, provide your career with longevity and a healthy sales forecast for years to come.

 There are a number of ways to build long-term relationships with your fan base.
 Easy ways to do this are by providing value via a mailing list, fan clubs, meet and greets, social networking, etc. The most important thing to try and do as an independent artist is to be as hands-on as possible.
 The more authentic interactions you have with your fans, the more they will appreciate you and your music.
 However, make sure you keep it professional – there should be a line drawn between personal and professional relationships.